-- Chair of the Board - Member of the People and Remuneration Committee (Chair until 27 November 2023) - Member of the Audit, Risk & Compliance Committee
+- · Chair of the Board - · Member of the People and Remuneration Committee (Chair until 27 November 2023) - Member of the Audit, Risk & Compliance Committee

-Limited, including McAuley Managing Director and Chief Executive Officer
+Dr Linda Mellors Managing Director and Chief Executive Officer

-Linda has been Managing Director and Chief Executive Officer since September 2019.
-Linda has over 20 years of executive experience in health and aged care.
+Linda has been Managing Director and Chief Executive Officer since 20 years of executive experience in health and aged care.
 Prior to joining Regis, Linda held a range of roles in hospital and health systems predominantly in Victoria, as well as a national aged care service.
-Linda was Chief Executive Health Officer of the broader business at Mercy Health and also the Co-Chair of the Victorian Metropolitan Hospital Chief Executive group.
+Linda was Chief Executive Health Services and Chief Operating Officer of the broader business at Mercy Health and also the Co-Chair of the Victorian Metropolitan Hospital Chief Executive group.